Research Results

 - *1: Diol

-- A general term for compounds in which two hydroxyl groups (OH groups) are attached to two different carbons
+- A general term for compounds in which two hydroxyl groups (-OH groups) are bonded to two different carbon atoms.

 - *2: Phosgene